What we do

-By embracing program participants as artists rather than offenders, The Torch provides an avenue to change.
+The Torch fosters new networks, as well as educational and creative industry avenues to pursue for post-release artists.
+By embracing program participants as artists rather than offenders.
+The Torch provides an avenue for change.

-Indigenous Australians make up less than 3% of the Australian population but represent 27% of the national prison population.
+Indigenous Australians make up less than 3% of the Australian adult population but represent over 30% of the national adult prison population.

-They are 13 times more likely to go to prison than non-Indigenous Australians and Indigenous men are almost twice as likely as non-Indigenous men to return to prison within two years of release.
+Indigenous men are 15 times more likely to go to prison than non-Indigenous men and Indigenous women are 21 times more likely to go to prison than non-Indigenous women.

-The Torch has been delivering the Statewide Indigenous Arts in Prisons and Community Program (SIAPC) since 2011.
-The SIAPC Program is set within the context of the Victorian Aboriginal Justice Agreement and its focus is on the role of culture and cultural identity in the rehabilitative process of Indigenous prisoners.
+The Torch has been delivering the Statewide Indigenous Arts in Prison and Community program (SIAPC) since 2011.
+The SIAPC program is set within the context of the Victorian Aboriginal Justice Agreement and its focus is on the role of culture and cultural identity in the rehabilitative process of Indigenous prisoners.

-In 2012 The Torch commissioned an Evaluation of the Statewide Indigenous Arts Officer in Prisons and Community Program.
+In 2012 and 2018 The Torch commissioned an Evaluation of the Statewide Indigenous Arts Officer in Prisons and Community program.
+The 2018 Evaluation is also available in summary format.
 Interviews with Indigenous prisoners and former prisoners participating in the program identified four key challenges faced by program participants:

 - systemic trust and anger issues